 Keep things under control

 What we should definitely avoid is that AI becomes a black box.
 We secretly dream of creating a machine that is an extension of our own.
 However, we should never completely trust technology.
 We should always keep asking ourselves why it makes a certain decision.
-For example, a system can tell you when a machine will shut down, but do we know why this is the case?
+For example, a system can tell you when a machine will shut down, but will it tell us why?

 Actually, we are also confronted with this kind of decisions in daily life.
 Let’s take a look at the Waze traffic application.
 It can advise you to take the next highway exit, many people will simply follow the suggested route.
 Others may be critical on Waze’s suggestion and based on their own knowledge, experience and the timeframe they will simply ignore Waze’s advice.